-Selecting a quality service provider to oversee your child’s IBI program is an important responsibility for families.
-IBI is a broad developmental treatment used to support learning for individuals with autism.
-An IBI program is developmental in sequence, focusing on skills in the order they would tend to appear in typically developing children.
+Selecting a quality service provider to oversee your child’s intensive behavioural intervention (IBI) program is an important responsibility for families.
+IBI is a broad developmental treatment used to support learning for people with autism.
+An IBI program is developmental in sequence, focusing on skills in the order they would typically to appear in developing children.
 An individualized curriculum is designed to improve learning in the key areas of cognitive, language and social development.

 Your child has a learning profile that is unique to them.
 A quality IBI program uses assessment results to inform curriculum targets.
 A behavioural intervention curriculum is broad in scope and targets a range of developmental areas.